sbcc-cs105/EX01-HelloWorld/README.md

 ### Writing the code for this Project

 Like our last exercise, we are going to start by creating a Java class.
 The file for this project is called **HelloWorld.java**.
-In the Project view, click the trianble next to the project name, then `src`, then `main`, then right-click on `java` select `New -> Java Class` to create a class called **HelloWorld**.
+In the Project view, click the trianble next to the project name, then `src`, then `main`, then `java` and then right-click on `edu.sbcc.cs105` select `New -> Java Class` to create a class called **HelloWorld**.

 That lass action will create a file named **HelloWorld.java**.
 This file is where your source code will go.
 Replace the code in that file with the code in the grey box below: